r4in/macbook-setup/sublime-text.md

 ```
 $ ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl
 ```

-Now you can open a file with`$ subl myfile.py`or start a new project in the current directory with`$ subl .`.
+Now you can open a file with`$ subl myfile.py`or start a new project in the current directory with`$ subl .`

-## Pricing {#pricing}

-Sublime Text is not free but it has an unlimited evaluation period that comes with notification pop-ups asking you to buy it, if you wish to remove the pop-ups you can purchase the tool[here](http://www.sublimetext.com/buy).